Simple Craft – A farmhouse fireplace ornament to make for your tree or to give as a gift.

 - Now with the plain opening of the fireplace you will add the cut pieces of the stick with pruning shears.
 Cut a lot of these babies before you start to glue.

-- Take glue and cover the back of the fireplace (the non -painted part).
+- Take glue and cover the back of the fireplace (the unpainted part).

 - Add the cut stick rounds on to create the faux stacked wood.

 - Cut out stockings from whatever you have on hand or like.
-I used some stray ribbon.
-I folded the top over to make a cuff.
+I used some stray ribbon and folded it at the top over to make a cuff.

 - I glued on some raffia to the stocking top where the stocking was folded over to.